FAQ

 These fees are paid quarterly in arrears.
 They are sometimes tax deductible.
 If you are paying these fees directly from an IRA, you are not taxed on the withdrawal.
 My usual minimum is $1,000,000 of assets per family relationship.

-No. Not ever.
-At the time of establishing a relationship with my firm, you will personally open an investment account (or accounts) at one of several institutional brokerage firms which custody assets for the clients of registered investment advisers.
+No. At the time of establishing a relationship with my firm, you will personally open an investment account (or accounts) at one of several institutional brokerage firms which custody assets for the clients of registered investment advisers.
 All deposits are made directly to your accounts.

 4. How do you arrive at an appropriate investment strategy for me and my family?